27 Great Stories from Culinary Couples Who Met at the CIA

 Our CIA journey truly would not have been the same without each other.
 From start to finish, we had each other to lean on, cry with, and enjoy all of the “Yes, Chefs,” side by side.

 After graduating with our bachelor’s degrees in food business management, we moved to Washington DC, a new city for the both of us!
 I am a pastry chef and Logan is working on becoming a front of house manager.
 It has been hard to make time for one another, but we both share a passion for food and each other that the CIA helped instill in us.

 We are thankful—almost four years later—that the CIA brought us together.
 Coming from Massachusetts and Missouri, who knows if our lives would have crossed paths without the CIA!

 Advice to current students: Focus on yourself and who knows what can happen!
 It is important that you find someone to confide in, whether it be a friend, chef, professor, or significant other.
 The CIA pushes you each and every day, but we promise that when it is over, you will be very proud of what you have done.
 Most important, find what makes you happy both inside and outside the kitchen.

 4. Blayre and Brandon

 I met Brandon two weeks after he started school at the CIA.
-I was an RA in Hudson Hall, and he was a resident (scandalous, right?!).
+I was an RA in Metz Hall, and he was a resident (scandalous, right?!).
 I knew as soon as I saw him that I wanted to get to know more about him, especially since I had gotten to know many of the residents in Hudson, and I’d never seen him before (plus, he was super cute)!